Pruitt-shane/Bioinformatics/README.md

 ## FAQ
 List all questions you had and provide links / explainations you felt were helpful to answer these questions.
 Use topics and numbering.

 I was always taught to bring explanations down to the very basic level, and then bring them up as you go in order to prevent any confusion.
 Athough I dont usually use sites like Quora to me this quora question is a good example of a very simple, easy explanation that can be foundational to learning more.
 Even if the topic is not very complex, I've always found "explaining it like I'm 5" to be a good way to start.
+This was a a good resource for me on day 1.
 [Quora Answer](https://www.quora.com/What-are-pipelines-in-Bioinformatics)